-Prison sentence for debt guru who didn't follow her own advice
+Prison sentence for debt guru who failed to pay $740,000 in taxes

-A Manawatu woman has been jailed for keeping her employees PAYE and ignoring her own tax advice.
+A Manawatu woman has been jailed for keeping her employees' PAYE and ignoring her own tax advice.

 For more than a decade, Nicola "Nicky" Dargie considered herself "qualified by experience" and presented debt management workshops in Manawatu advocating the need to manage taxes with IRD as part of proper financial control.